JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Boxxy Usage {#shiny-output-usage}

-With all of this in place one can use boxxy in a Shiny application.
+With all of this in place, one can use boxxy in a Shiny application.

 ```r
 library(shiny)